pjaselin/Cubist/docs/usage/model.rst

 Parameters
 **********

-These are the values passed to the model at class initialization.
+These are the values passed to the model at initialization.

 Display Options
 ===============

-These parameters change or allow for viewing Cubist's model report.
+These parameters configure and enable printing Cubist's model report.

 target_label
 ------------

-As the pretty-printed result includes a name for the target (y) value, the ``target_label`` parameter can be set to change the target label to something other than the default of `outcome`.
+The printed result includes a name for the target/output (y) value.
+The ``target_label`` parameter can be changed to something other than the default of `outcome`.

 verbose
 -------

-The ``verbose`` flag indicates whether Cubist should pretty-print the generate model, summary, and training performance to the console.
+The ``verbose`` parameter indicates whether Cubist should print the generated model, summary, and training performance to the console.
 Either an integer or Python boolean is accepted.

-.. dropdown:: Sample Output with Custom Target Label
+.. dropdown:: Sample Verbose Output with Custom Target Label

     .. doctest::